 If you are inside the UK, you will usually go to a UK Visa and Citizenship Application Services (UKVCAS) service point or a Service and Support Centre (SSC).

 If you apply for a UK visa from outside the UK, you will be asked to provide your biometrics at a visa application centre (VAC).

 Children under the age of 16 have to be accompanied by a parent or legal guardian when they submit their biometric information.

 Some persons have their NI number printed on the back of their Biometric Residence Permit.

 If your National Insurance (NI) number is not on the back of your BRP and you do not already have one, you will have to apply for your NI Number.
 You only need to apply for the NI number if you plan to work, claim benefits, apply for a student loan or pay Class 3 voluntary NI contributions.

-You can only apply if you are already in the UK.
+It is only possible to apply if you are already in the UK.